AyusDas/QuizTopia/README.md

 For list of dependencies check requirements.txt file.

-The questions are mostly gathered from: https://www.gktoday.in/
+The questions have been gathered from: https://www.gktoday.in/